Lotus Pond, Kaohsiung: Pei Chi Pavilion

 Pei Chi Pavilion (北極亭 (Běijí Tíng)) honors the Daoist deity Xuan Wu under the honorific "God-Emperor of the North Pole"; it belongs to Zuoying Yuan Di Temple and Feng Gu Palace.
 It claims to have the highest water statues in Southeast Asia.
 According to legend, Xuan Wu spoke through mediums to order the building of this pavilion.

 The pavilion itself is 72 meters tall and made from grout and the Seven-Star sword in the god's hand is length of 38.5 meters.
 Its peaks has gullies and fountains to serve as background, and it used arch bridge connected statues.
 The place of worshiping and office of temple is under the statue.

 Chi Ming Palace

-Also called Southeast of Dili Que hall, Chi Ming Palace (啟明堂 (Qǐmíng Táng)) is the most spectacular temple by Lotus Pond.
+Also called Southeast of Dili Que hall, Chi Ming Palace is the most spectacular temple by Lotus Pond.
 Located in the west and facing the east, the temple was rebuilt in 1973 as a three-story, palace-style grand architecture.
 It is mainly for the worship of the two sages, Confucius and Lord Guan.
 While Taiwanese people were worried about being influenced by the Japanese customs, such as its culture, folklore, and religion, Those who founded Chi Ming Hall, including Xie Zhi Weng and Chen Wang Weng, constructed Ming De Hall under God's will by tossing divination blocks.
 Those great founders have dedicated themselves to Chi Ming palace ever since in the hope of maintaining the traditional virtues and saving the society from corruption.